 That’s my short overview of the issue.
 I know I can’t do it justice, but I’m at 5000 words total in this piece, and I need to stop!
 My feeling is that while I’d love to find a compromise position that allows every MTF athlete to compete without questions over advantages inaccessible to others, that situation doesn’t currently exist.
 That’s why the questions must be asked, and it’s good to discuss this without the labeling and name-calling and nastiness and vitriol it can trigger.

-I think the scale of the situation is not nearly as bad as people fear it may be for elite sports, because I think the lowering of testosterone does affect performance to a large enough degree that we’re not talking about the entire men’s population, or even hundreds of men crossing over into elite women’s sport – the starting requirement is pretty stringent – you’ve got to start out as a pretty good male athlete to challenge elite women, even with smaller performance impairments.
+I think the scale of the situation is not nearly as bad as people fear it may be for elite sports, because for many sports (running, swimming, cycling) I think the lowering of testosterone does affect performance to a large enough degree that we’re not talking about the entire men’s population, or even hundreds of men crossing over into elite women’s sport – the starting requirement is pretty stringent – you’ve got to start out as a pretty good male athlete to challenge elite women, even with smaller performance impairments.

 But I respect that one can’t put a number to the problem’s size and say “XYZ is too many” in elite sport.
 In each case, one would be too many for a subset of athletes affected by any unfair advantage.
 I also think that the performance reduction may not be large enough to prevent the theoretical scenario I discussed above where some sub-elite men are able to win women’s events, and that individual variation and sporting variation will make it unfair in some instances.